-Your voice matters in changing how fibromyalgia is perceived, treated, and researched.
+Your voice matters.
+Everybody has influence.
 Simply invite your family, friends, neighbors, colleagues, along with health and elected officials to come stroll, walk, learn, meet others, and support funding for fibromyalgia research at the Together Walk – Richmond 1K Walk on May 7!
 TOGETHER WE CAN MAKE A DIFFERENCE!

 How do you answer a 13-year old’s questions about his hopes for the future after being diagnosed with fibromyalgia (FM)?
 What happens in the homes of parents with FM who cannot participate in taking care of their family?
 When will better treatments and a cure for this disabling disorder be found?

 Through research/innovation seed funding raised at Together Walks, new exploration in areas such as small fiber neuropathy, cervical cord compression, and myofascial release may bring promising new treatments.

 Can you imagine what can be done together when there is a walk in every state and across the globe?